barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 This is a draft for a three-part blog series.
 The first two are Cesium tutorials.
 The last is a general graphics tech article.

 # Part I: Geometry and Appearances
+The code examples below can be executed in the [Hello World Cesium Sandcastle Demo](http://cesium.agi.com/Cesium/Apps/Sandcastle/index.html?src=Hello%20World.html)

-Cesium has a library of primitives, like polygons and ellipsoids, that are the visual building blocks of our scene.
-To use them, we create a primitive and give it position data and perhaps a [`material`](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Fabric).
+Cesium has a library of primitives, such as polygons and ellipsoids, that are the visual building blocks of our scene.
+To use them, we create a primitive with position data and perhaps a [`material`](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Fabric).
 For example, the following creates an extent on the globe with a dot pattern:

 ```javascript
 var widget = new Cesium.CesiumWidget('cesiumContainer');